 Town of Windsor

 Under terms of the current Phase I MS4 Permit, only the City of Santa Rosa and the County of Sonoma are required to prepare work plans (i.e. Pathogen Reduction Plans) to reduce pathogens in storm water runoff.
-As of 2019, the City of Santa Rosa has submitted a pathogen work plan that has been approved by the Executive Officer of the Water Board.
+As of 2020 , the City of Santa Rosa and County of Sonoma have submitted pathogen work plans that have been approved by the Executive Officer of the Water Board.
 The scope of work includes the implementation of BMPs to reduce the levels of pathogens in the discharge to surface water.
 Implementation of the plans will be evaluated through adaptive management, with future modification potentially necessary, as supported by monitoring.
-The County of Sonoma has submitted a work plan that is currently undergoing revision by County staff for resubmission to the Regional Water Board.

-For Phase I and II MS4 Permittees without approved Pathogen Reduction Plans on the effective date of the TMDL Action Plan, the Regional Water Board will require submission of the Pathogen Reduction Plans under authority of section 13267 subdivision (b) of the Water Code.
+For Phase I and II MS4 Permittees without approved Pathogen Reduction Plans on the effective date of the TMDL Action Plan, the Regional Water Board will require submission of the Pathogen Reduction Plans under authority of section 13267 subdivision (b) and/or section 13383 of the Water Code.
 The Pathogen Reduction Plan shall include, at a minimum:

 An inventory of fecal waste sources from human and domestic animals;